Deadly Sleep Disorder: The Silent Danger Within

 This condition can have severe health consequences if not treated effectively.

-The symptoms of these disorders might include but are not limited to, loud snoring, episodes of breathing cessation during sleep, abrupt awakenings, and excessive daytime sleepiness.
+The of these disorders might include but are not limited to, loud snoring, episodes of breathing cessation during sleep, abrupt awakenings, and excessive daytime sleepiness.

 Early identification of these signs can help in the management of the disorder.